"The secretary-general urges the government of Zimbabwe to release the detainees and to guarantee their safety"

 South Africa's government, which prefers quiet diplomacy to sway Robert Mugabe, the president, has remained silent but the country's trade unionists and opposition parties have voiced outrage over Monday's incident.

-Tsvangirai is expected to be charged or released by Tuesday.
+He is expected to be charged or released by Tuesday.

-His wife, Susan, who was allowed to see him in a suburban jail on Monday reported the wounds, some of which were sutured.
+Tsvangirai's wife, Susan, who was allowed to see him in a suburban jail on Monday reported the wounds, some of which were sutured.

 A Harare freelance photographer, Tsvangirayi Mukwahzi, and a freelance television producer, Tendai Nusiyu, were among the journalists arrested at the scene.